 Carlo Donati began his career at Nestlé in 1973 as a marketing trainee.
-From 1976 to 1979 he was product manager and Assistant to CEO, Nestlé India before becoming product manager, Nestlé Portugal.
+From 1976 to 1979 he was product manager and assistant to the CEO at Nestlé India before becoming product manager at Nestlé Portugal.
 From 1980 onwards, Carlo Donati held a series of senior positions in Africa.
-In 1993 he was transferred to Nestle's Headquarters as Regional Assistant / Deputy for the Africa & Middle East Zone of operations, moving on from that position in 1996 to become Divisional Manager of Nestlé Italiana, and then Managing Director of Nestlé India in 1998.
-After five years as Region Head of Nestlé South Asia Region, he was appointed to his present post as Executive Vice President, Nestlé Waters, in 2005.
+In 1993, he was transferred to Nestlé's Headquarters as Regional Assistant/Deputy for the Africa and Middle East Zone of operations, moving on from that position in 1996 to become Divisional Manager of Nestlé Italiana, and then Managing Director of Nestlé India in 1998.
+After five years as Region Head of Nestlé South Asia Region, Carlo Donati was appointed, in 2005, Executive Vice President.
+Nestlé Waters (until 1 December 2007).

-Carlo Donati represents Nestlé's interests as a board member of Manantiales la Asunción S.A. de CV in Mexico.
-He is also Chairman of both Nestlé Waters SAS, and Nestlé Waters MT (Management & Technology) SAS in France.
+Carlo Donati represents Nestlé's interests as Chairman of both Nestlé Waters SAS, and Nestlé Waters MT (Management & Technology) SAS in France.